 US Highway 301 Land Surveying

-GEL Geophysics executed a full conventional survey of 22,000 feet of US 301 and four intersecting streets in Wilson, NC.
+GEL Engineering of NC, Inc. executed a full conventional survey of 22,000 feet of US 301 and four intersecting streets in Wilson, NC.
 These included Lipscomb Road, Martin Luther King Parkway/Nash Street, Black Creek Road and Herring Avenue.

 Michael Baker International

 In 1955, US Highway 301 was built as a high speed, four lane, divided highway, by-passing the city of Wilson, NC.
 In the ensuing 62 years, the City of Wilson has engulfed Hwy 301.
 It is now an oversized, outdated, four-lane city street, which acts as a barrier to pedestrian traffic.
 US 301 has been widened, cross streets have been paved, a curb and gutter have been added, ditches have been piped, and a hodgepodge of development has occurred.
 Most of these “improvements” have been added as needed with no real planning involved.
 Very few as-built plans for these improvements exist.
 In addition, Wilson has very flat coastal plain terrain, which has caused many of the storm water pipes to become filled with silt which causes the highway to flood frequently.
 GEL’s challenge in performing full conventional surveys was to figure out the connectivity of the stormwater drainage systems, as well as to determine pipe sizes and material types.
 In many cases the storm drains were completely buried in silt.

 GEL Geophysics Services Provided